What Does A Rehab Do?

 Private rehab can be covered by insurance, while public rehab is offered free by the NHS to UK citizens.

-The process of alcohol or drug rehabilitation involves assessment, detox, rehabilitation (proper) and aftercare .
+The process for getting help for alcohol addiction at Abbeycare involves assessment, detox, rehabilitation (proper), and aftercare .

 Specifically, alcohol or drug rehabilitation these phases are: